AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Compute optimized instance families.md

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.mdsection_e9r_xkf_z15).
 -   The results for network capabilities are the maximum values obtained from single item tests.
-For example, when network bandwidth is tested, no stress tests are performed on the packet forwarding rate or other metrics of the network.
+For example, when network bandwidth is tested, no stress tests are performed on the packet forwarding rate or other specifications.

 ## c6, compute optimized instance family